- What is it?

 Recurrent Yeast Infections

-About 5 to 8 percent of women develop recurrent vulvovaginal candidiasis (RVVC), defined as four or more symptomatic vaginal yeast infections during a 12-month period.
+A small percentage of women (less than 5 percent) develop recurrent vulvovaginal candidiasis (RVVC), defined as four or more symptomatic vaginal yeast infections during a 12-month period.
 Although RVVC is more common in women who have diabetes or problems with their immune system, most women with RVVC have no underlying medical illness that would predispose them to recurrent candida infections.

 Conditions Mistaken for Yeast Infections: Bacterial Vaginosis and Trichomoniasis

 Vaginal infections can also be caused by bacterial vaginosis (BV), the most common cause of vaginitis in women of childbearing age, and trichomoniasis, a sexually transmitted infection.
 BV and trichomoniasis are associated with more serious reproductive health concerns, such as premature birth and increased risk of contracting sexually transmitted diseases.
 Because these infections can have symptoms similar to those of yeast infections, yet can have more serious reproductive effects, it's important to see a health care professional to evaluate and diagnose any vaginal symptoms.
 A variety of medications can treat vaginal infections, but proper diagnosis is key.

 Possibly because they are so common, women often self-diagnose yeast infections and self-treat with over-the-counter products.

 But self-diagnosis may be a misdiagnosis.
 In one study, only 11 percent of women accurately diagnosed their yeast infections, and among women who had previously had a yeast infection, only 35 correctly diagnosed the condition.
 A handful of other vaginal infections, such as bacterial vaginosis (BV) and trichomoniasis cause similar symptoms.